nirajan457/Machine_Learning/README.md

 ## Cars data set - TensorFlow.js

 Learning to use TensorFlow.js using the cars data set.
-The results are hosted [here](https://nirajan-mandal.github.io/Car_DataSet/).
+The results are hosted [here](https://nirajan-mandal.github.io/Car_DataSet/) and the code can be found [here](https://github.com/nirajan-mandal/Car_DataSet).

 This project was implemented learning tutorial from [Google Codelab](https://codelabs.developers.google.com/codelabs/tfjs-training-regression/index.html#0)